upwork/php-upwork/README.md

 In order to easily integrate with your application we recommend using [Composer](https://getcomposer.org) to install the dependencies.

-Below is a simple example `composer.json` file you can use:
+Below is a simple example of the `composer.json` file you can use:

     {
         "name": "upwork/my-oauth-app",